 I believe these are the main reasons why patience is called a virtue.

-In the chaos of the world, patience is becoming a forgotten virtue.
+In the chaos of the world, calmness is becoming a forgotten virtue.
 It is important to teach patience if you can and especially you should learn how to have it if you don't have it.

 Taking a moment in the day and carefully considering how we react to each situation helps build a person's character and decision-making skills, and in the end you will definitely have positive results.